swizzin/docs.swizzin.ltd/docs/getting-started/faqs.md

 If you just installed every package just because and you don't actually need quotas, feel free to remove the package with `box remove quota`

+## Application XYZ is not running!
+Everything is broken!
+What do I do?
+Please consult the [Troubleshooting](/guides/troubleshooting) guide for more information.

 ## ...
 Docker?

 No.